ouopened/OS_Biology/README.md

 # OS_Biology

-## This is OUOpenEd's copy of Cody Taylor's copy of OpenStax's Biology text.
+## This is Cody Taylor's copy of OpenStax's Biology text.

 This material was created by OpenStax College and is available to download for free at http://cnx.org/contents/185cbf87-c72e-48f5-b51e-f14f21b5eabd@11.5.
 It is used here under a [Creative Commons Attribution License 4.0](http://creativecommons.org/licenses/by/4.0/).